Skip advert

 What does it mean if a car has outstanding finance?

-If a car has been bought or part-exchanged at a dealership, they should settle the remaining finance before advertising the car for sale.
+If a car has been bought by or part-exchanged into a dealership, they should settle the remaining finance before advertising the car for sale.
 Dealers will usually do their own car finance checks on cars they have in stock so you can ask to see the paperwork if a car is being advertised as HPI checked or similar.
+But as mentioned previously, some dealers do use finance companies to fund their stock which might appear on the report.

 Can you buy a car with outstanding finance?